Author has written 1 story for Chuck.

 Parts XLV-???
 (Ch 45-??), contains story chapters 104-

-A few people have asked about the meaning of that screen name.
-I could just jump to the punch line but in my opinion much context of what drives her - and the lessons she has learned from her various mentors - is required to fully appreciate the meaning of 'Arya’s prayers' and so: be warned of spoilers!
+A few people have asked about the meaning of that screen name and I wrote this just for fun.
+I could just jump to the punch line but in my opinion much context of what drives Arya Stark (of Game of Thrones) - and the lessons she has learned from her various mentors - is required to fully appreciate the meaning of 'Arya’s prayers' and so: be warned of spoilers!

 Extremely condensed (although still long-winded) synopses and multiple spoilers for A Song of Ice and Fire (ASOIAF) / Game of Thrones follow.
 Spoilers extend throughout the published books which is well beyond the current storyline of the show - although I have delayed posting this until after the most shocking events of S3 have aired.
 (Game of Thrones is the HBO series while ‘A Game of Thrones’ is the first of five released and seven planned books in the ASOIAF series.)